-4. OTHER ECONOMIC COSTS AND BENEFITS
+5. OTHER ECONOMIC COSTS AND BENEFITS

-Due to the nature of the Project assessed, there are a range of potential economic costs and benefits that are likely to be achieved within the market beyond the direct economic activity (employment and economic output) generated.
+Due to the nature of the project assessed, there are a range of potential economic costs and benefits that are likely to be achieved within the market beyond the direct economic activity (employment and GDP) generated.

-ECONOMIC BENEFITS:
+Economic Benefits:

-1. Increased Land / Dwelling Supply: The proposed land area has the ability to supply the market with up to an additional 243 residential dwellings (units).
-This provides not only the ability for the area to improve its responsiveness to growth demands but will itself facilitate further growth within the area with an increase in overall competitiveness and efficiency due to the intensity of the proposed development.
-This is in keeping with one of the key purposes of the FastTrack Act8 of increasing overall housing supply (s19(d)(ii)).

-Additionally, this provides clear direction to the market regarding both its ability to meet future demand pressures and its provision through an efficient site location and size.

-2. More Affordable Housing: The potential provision of additional feasible residential development capacity (with dwellings at an average of 134sqm) within the wider area is likely to have the impact on reducing counterfactual land values.
-The residential density proposed also creates more affordable / serviceable properties, with lower land costs per dwelling due to land and development costs able to be amortised over a higher number of homes.

-A significant contributor to residential property values is the underlying land values impact by growth expectations and supply.
-The identification of additional residential land areas and residential densities suitable for development is likely to reduce price pressure in the local and surrounding markets.

-- 3. Greater Housing Choice: A development of up to an additional 243 residential units, with 185 Independent Living Units and 58 Aged Care Rooms, offers with it the opportunity for higher density residential options and improved housing choice in the retirement market. - Decreased Marginal Infrastructure Costs: Once again the opportunity to masterplan an area has the potential to bring with it, economies of scales and lower marginal infrastructure costs
+- 1. Increased Land / Dwelling Supply: The proposed land area has the ability to supply the market with an additional 135 residential units and 50 'total care' suites increasing capacity within a single master-planned area.
+This provides not only the ability for the area to improve its responsiveness to growth demands but itself facilitate further growth within the area with an increase in overall competitiveness and efficiency due to the intensity of the proposed development.
+This is in keeping with one of the key purposes of the FastTrack Act of increasing overall housing supply (s19(d)(ii)). - Additionally, this provides clear direction to the market regarding both its ability to meet future demand pressures and its provision through an efficient site location and size. - 2.
+More Affordable Housing: The potential provision of additional feasible residential development capacity within the wider area is likely to have the impact on reducing counterfactual land values.
+The residential density proposed also creates more affordable / serviceable properties, with lower land costs per dwelling due to land and development costs able to be amortised over a higher number of homes. - A significant contributor to residential property values is the underlying land values impact by growth expectations and supply.
+The identification of additional residential land areas and residential densities suitable for development is likely to reduce price pressure in the local and surrounding markets. - 3.
+Greater Housing Choice: A development of up to an additional 135 residential units and 50 'total care' suites offers with it the opportunity for higher density residential options and improved housing choice in the retirement market. - 4.
+Decreased Marginal Infrastructure Costs: Once again the opportunity to masterplan an area has the potential to bring with it, economies of scales and lower marginal infrastructure costs.
+Additionally, the 'future provision and identification' of this area allows for the future proofing of the area and the community and private infrastructure requirements.

-8 COVID-19 Recovery (Fast-track Consenting) Act 2020
+&lt;sup>8 COVID-19 Recovery (Fast-track Consenting) Act 2020

-5. Impact on Current Employment Levels: While Covid-19 has had a less significant impact on the general economy than was initially estimated, it is clear that the next few years represent uncertain times with several crucial sectors likely to experience significant downturns and considerable restricting.
+5. Impact on Current Employment Levels: While Covid-19 has had a less significant impact on the general economy than initial estimated, it is clear that the next few years represent uncertain times with several crucial sectors likely to experience significant downturns and considerable restricting.